hadronized/strongly-typed-thoughts.net/media/blog/glsl-quasiquote-0.2.md

 feature.
 That type gives positional information along with macro expansion on a token.
 Specifically, it has a method that gives the line and column at which the token starts and ends.

-This information gives us the line on which a token lay.
+This information gives us the line on which a token lays.
 That’s it.
 We have the newlines!
 A newline is just whenever a token following another token has a different line in its span.
 That’s as easy as it gets.